-Pension Benefi Postretire Benefi 2012 2011 2012 2011 Weighted average assumptions: Discount rate (for expense) 4.91% 5.59% 5.05% 5.81% Expected return on plan assets 8.03% 8.19% Rate of compensation increase (for expense) 3.09% 4.08% Discount rate (for benefit obligation) 4.38% 4.91% 4.32% 5.05% Rate of compensation increase (for benefit obligation) 2.43% 3.09%
+Pension Benef Postretire Benefi 2013 2012 2013 2012 Weighted average assumptions: Discount rate (for expense) 4.38% 4.91% 4.32% 5.05% Expected return on plan assets 7.68% 8.03% Rate of compensation increase (for expense) 2.43% 3.09% Discount rate (for benefit obligation) 4.82% 4.38% 5.03% 4.32% Rate of compensation increase (for benefit obligation) 2.64% 2.43%

 The Company uses actuaries from Mercer, a subsidiary of the Company, to perform valuations of its pension plans.
-The long-term rate of return assumption is determined for each plan based on the facts and circumstances that exist as of the measurement date, and the specific portfolio mix of each plan's assets.
+The long-term rate of return on plan assets assumption is determined for each plan based on the facts and circumstances that exist as of the measurement date, and the specific portfolio mix of each plan's assets.
 The Company utilizes a model developed by the Mercer actuaries to assist in the determination of this assumption.
 The model takes into account several factors, including: actual and target portfolio allocation; investment, administrative and trading expenses incurred directly by the plan trust; historical portfolio performance; relevant forward-looking economic analysis; and expected returns, variances and correlations for different asset classes.
 These measures are used to determine probabilities using standard statistical techniques to calculate a range of expected returns on the portfolio.
 The Company generally does not adjust the rate of return assumption from year to year if, at the measurement date, it is within the best estimate range, defined as between the 25th and 75th percentile of the expected long-term annual returns in accordance with the "American Academy of Actuaries Pension Practice Council Note May 2001 Selecting and Documenting Investment Return Assumptions" and consistent with Actuarial Standards of Practice No. 27.
 Historical long-term average asset returns of each plan are also reviewed to determine whether they are consistent and reasonable compared with the best estimate range.
 The expected return on plan assets is determined by applying the assumed long-term rate of return to the market-related value of plan assets.
 This market-related value recognizes investment gains or losses over a five-year period from the year in which they occur.
 Investment gains or losses for this purpose are the difference between the expected return calculated using the market-related value of assets and the actual return based on the market value of assets.
-Since the market-related value of assets recognizes gains or losses over a five-year period, the future market-related value of the assets will be impacted as previously deferred gains or losses are recorded.
+Since the market-related value of assets recognizes gains or losses over a five-year period, the future market-related value of the assets will be impacted as previously deferred gains or losses are reflected.

 The target asset allocation for the U.S. Plan is 58% equities and equity alternatives and 42% fixed income.
-At the end of 2012, the actual allocation for the U.S. Plan was 58% equities and equity alternatives and 42% fixed income.
-The target asset allocation for the U.K. Plan, which comprises approximately 82% of non-U.S. Plan assets, is 53% equities and equity alternatives and 47% fixed income.
-At the end of 2012, the actual allocation for the U.K. Plan was 52% equities and equity alternatives and 48% fixed income.
+At the end of 2013, the actual allocation for the U.S. Plan was 63% equities and equity alternatives and 37% fixed income.
+The target asset allocation for the U.K. Plans, which comprise approximately 82% of non-U.S. Plan assets, is 50% equities and equity alternatives and 50% fixed income.
+At the end of 2013, the actual allocation for the U.K. Plans was 49% equities and equity alternatives and 51% fixed income.
 The assets of the Company's defined benefit plans are diversified and are managed in accordance with applicable laws and with the goal of maximizing the plans' real return within acceptable risk parameters.
 The Company uses threshold-based portfolio rebalancing to ensure the actual portfolio remains consistent with target asset allocation ranges.